One of Two Species of Wolves in the World

 Coloration

-Red Wolves are cinnamon or tawny, with black-tipped guard hairs.
+Red wolves are cinnamon or tawny, with black-tipped guard hairs.
 The ears are usually red and the tail-tip black.
 The summer coat is more reddish than the dense winter coat.
-In all seasons, the “eyebrows” are cream, plus cream, usually, along the lips.
+In all seasons, the “eyebrows” and fur along the lips is cream.

 Behavior

-Red Wolves seldom form large packs.
-Mother and pups hunt together, the father hunting with his mate when the pups are young.
-Unlike Gray Wolves, they are much less likely to pursue adult deer.
-Red Wolves seldom howl.
-When they do, it is often more reminiscent of coyote chortling.
-The young, especially, do a lot of singing and chortling.
-Red Wolves are nocturnal, but this may be due more to human pressure than to historic life history.
+Red wolves seldom form large packs and mostly hunt smaller mammals like raccoons, rabbits, and deer.
+Red Wolves seldom howl, but when they do it is more reminiscent of coyote chortling.
+The young especially, do a lot of singing and chortling.
+Red Wolves are mostly nocturnal, but may be more active during the day in the winter.

 Adaptation

-Red Wolves have long thin legs, typical of cursorial [running] hunters, and they, consequently, appear “square” – as tall as they are long, chest to rear.
+Red Wolves have long thin legs, typical of running hunters.
 Hearing and vision are keen, necessary for being nocturnal predators, and the sense of smell is excellent.

 Breeding & Growth

 Red Wolves mate for life.
-Gestation, as in all of genus Canis, is about 62 days.
+Gestation is about 60 days.
 Usually 4 altricial pups are born, the eyes opening after about 2 weeks.
-Pups begin to take partially digested food at about 3 weeks, regurgitated by both parents.
 They begin joining the hunt at about 5 months, just after their deciduous canines drop out and the permanent ones begin to come in.
-They disperse before the next litter is born and are mature in 2 to 3 years.
-Longevity is less than 10 years in wild, considerably longer in captivity.
+Pups will stay with the pack for 1 to 3 years, helping to raise their younger siblings.

 Animal Facts